 Every week, I have the privilege of caring for patients undergoing facial reconstruction following skin cancer.
 The process can be… Read More

 As a Mayo Clinic trained surgeon, Dr. Jess Prischmann has had the privilege of caring for patients from around the world with a spectrum of ailments, from common to extremely rare.
-This knowledge and experience have been incredibly valuable in her career as a surgeon.
+This knowledge and experience have been incredibly valuable in her career as a facial plastic surgeon.
 Dr. Prischmann performs a variety of reconstructive procedures, including, but not limited to, the following:

 - Diagnosis and treatment of skin cancer.
 Dr. Prischmann believes in a combined approach with Dermatologic Surgeons.

 - Reconstruction following Mohs surgery.
 Dr. Prischmann has had the privilege of caring for a number of patients following Mohs surgery.
 Her before and after photos demonstrate how reconstructive surgery can restore a sense of normalcy following surgery. (*Due to the graphic nature of these photos, access to the photo gallery is restricted to those who are 18 years of age and older.
 If you wish to continue, click here).

 - Removal and treatment of Head and Neck lipomas.
 Dr. Prischmann uses an endoscopic technique with hidden incisions to remove forehead lipomas.

 - Head and neck trauma: Dr. Prischmann is credentialed at Fairview Southdale Hospital.
 She will offer all aspects of trauma reconstruction with the exception of mandible and base of skull fractures.